1975–76 Indiana Hoosiers men's basketball team: Regular season

-The Hoosiers ended the regular season unbeaten, a feat that would be accomplished only seven times since, by Larry Bird-led 1979 Indiana State Sycamores, the 1979 Alcorn State Braves, the 1991 UNLV Runnin' Rebels, the 2004 St. Joseph's Hawks, the 2014 Wichita State Shockers, the 2015 Kentucky Wildcats, and the 2021 Gonzaga Bulldogs.
-All but Alcorn State and St. Joseph's would enter the NCAA Tournament unbeaten.
+The team entered the season ranked No. 1.
+The Hoosiers ended the regular season unbeaten, a feat that has been accomplished only seven times since, by the Larry Bird-led 1979 Indiana State Sycamores, the 1979 Alcorn State Braves, the 1991 UNLV Runnin' Rebels, the 2004 Saint Joseph's Hawks, the 2014 Wichita State Shockers, the 2015 Kentucky Wildcats, the 2021 Gonzaga Bulldogs, and the 2026 Miami (OH) RedHawks.
+All but Alcorn State and Saint Joseph's, and Miami (OH) would enter the NCAA Tournament unbeaten.